w-duffy/2023-August-Pt/2-Module/1-week/5-day/README.md

 ## Work on Employee Manager Practice
 - Skip Phase 4 and 5.
 These phases are considered Bonus

-### If you finish the above practices, try resolving them only using the Test Specs
+### If you finish the above practices, try solving them only using the Test Specs

 ---